vsuaste/server-graphql-sequelize/README.md

 ### ENVIRONMENT VARIABLES

 * `PORT` - The port where the app is listening, default value is `3000`
-* `ALLOW_ORIGIN` - In development mode we need to specify the header `Access-Control-Allow-Origin` so the SPA application can communicate with the server, default value `http://localhost:8080`.
+* `ALLOW_ORIGIN` - In development mode we need to specify the header `Access-Control-Allow-Origin` so the SPA application can communicate with the server, default value is `http://localhost:8080`.
+* `LIMIT_RECORDS` - Maximum number of records that each request can return, default value is 10000.
+* `MAX_TIME_OUT` - Maximum number of milliseconds that a cenz server will wait to connect with another cenz server.

 ## NOTE
 A data base should be already configured locally as in `config/config.json`

 ## Example of use